Skip to main content

 • Example: The relation ~relLocatedIn on the note Lord Michael Ashvane has a value equal to the note ID of Blackstone Keep.

-• Relations enable the Visual Relationship Graph to draw links between entities and allow the AI to traverse connections.
+• Relations enable the Visual Relationship Graph to draw links between entities and allow the parser to traverse connections.